 shown in other instead.

-When you add a new node to the scene via the Menu Bar (the Create menu) or by dragging it from the Asset Browser, this node is automatically added to the nodes hierarchy and displayed in the World Nodes window.
+When you add a new node to the scene via the Menu Bar (the Create menu) or by dragging it from the Asset Browser, it is automatically added to the nodes hierarchy and displayed in the World Nodes window.

-To toggle a node on and off, left-click the checkbox next to it.
+To toggle a node on and off, left-click the checkbox in front of it.
 If the flag is unchecked, the node will not be rendered.

 You can also enable and disable a group of selected nodes: